 The standard way to clean the filter from a kitchen exhaust fan is to stick it in the dishwasher.
-If that doesn’t get your filter clean, try an auto mechanic’s approach: Buy water-based degreaser at an auto parts store, fill your laundry tub with hot water and degreaser, and let the filter soak for a few minutes.
-After that, all it takes is a rinse.
+If that doesn’t get your filter clean, try an auto mechanic’s approach: Buy water-based degreaser at an auto parts store, fill your laundry tub with hot water and degreaser, and let the kitchen filter soak for a few minutes.
+After that, all it takes is a rinse to clean a kitchen filter.
 Plus: We’ll show you how to run a new kitchen vent through your roof here.

 Clean the Exhaust Fan

 Do Air Cleaners Reduce Dusting?

 Ditch Your Carpeting

 Synthetic Soap Simplifies Bathroom Cleaning

 Clean the Air While You Clean the House